ibm-functions/runtime-nodejs/README.md

-#IBM Functions runtimes for nodejs
+# IBM Cloud Functions runtime for nodejs

 [![Build Status](https://travis-ci.org/ibm-functions/runtime-nodejs.svg?branch=master)](https://travis-ci.org/ibm-functions/runtime-nodejs)

-## Work in progress**
-This repository is work in progress, braking changes might occur

-The runtime provides [nodejs v8](8/) with a set of [npm packages](8/package.json) The images provides the following npm packages for IBM Services/Products
+The runtime provides [nodejs v8](nodejs8/) with a set of [npm packages](8/package.json)

+The runtime provides the following npm packages for [IBM Cloud](https://bluemix.net):
 - IBM DB2/DashDB and IBM Informix [ibm_db@2.2.1](https://www.npmjs.com/package/ibm_db)
 - IBM Cloudant [cloudant@1.9.0](https://www.npmjs.com/package/cloudant)
 - IBM Watson Cloud [watson-developer-cloud@2.41.1](https://www.npmjs.com/package/watson-developer-cloud)
 - IBM Cloud Object Storage [ibm-cos-sdk@1.0.2](https://www.npmjs.com/package/ibm-cos-sdk)

-### Give it a try today
+### How to use as a docker Action
 To use as a docker action
 ```
 bx wsk action update myAction myAction.js --docker ibmfunctions/action-nodejs-ibm-v8
 ```
-This works on any deployment of Apache OpenWhisk
+This works on any deployment of Apache OpenWhisk or IBM Cloud Functions

-### Future: IBM Functions (Apache OpenWhisk on IBM Cloud)
+### Future: IBM Functions (based on Apache OpenWhisk)
-To use as a special nodejs kind action
+To use as a nodejs kind action
 ```
 bx wsk action update myAction myAction --kind nodejs-ibm:8
 ```

-### Local development
+Tip: Not available yet in the IBM Cloud

+### Working with the local git repo
 Prerequisite: *Export* OPENWHISK_HOME to point to your incubator/openwhisk cloned directory.

 ```